bhanukad610/load-testing-app/README.md

 1. Download and extract the H2O Wave SDK for your platform using - https://github.com/h2oai/wave/releases/tag/v0.19.0
 2. Move it to a convenient location. ($HOME/wave/)
-3. Go to your Wave directory and start the wave server using,
+3. Go to your Wave directory and open a new terminal.
+Start the wave server using,
   ```
 ./waved
 ```